mattloose/RUscriptsdocs/docs/install.md

     >>> exit()

+If the default version of python in your path is NOT anaconda you can launch it by prefacing the python command with:

+    C:\Anaconda\python

+So - at the command prompt ">" you type the full path to Anaconda python.

 Please note these scripts depend upon APIs which are not provided here.
 The Read Until API is available from Oxford Nanopore on request to MAP participants.

 #Installing components for Read Until Scripts